-The per capita income in Starkville in 2010 was $23,337, which is wealthy relative to Mississippi, and middle income relative to the rest of the US.
+The per capita income in Starkville in 2010 was $23,337, which is wealthy relative to Mississippi, and lower middle income relative to the rest of the US.
 This equates to an annual income of $93,348 for a family of four.
 However, Starkville contains both very wealthy and poor people as well.
 Starkville also has one of the higher rates of people living in poverty in the nation, with 30.20% of its population below the federal poverty line.

 Starkville is an extremely ethnically-diverse city.
 The people who call Starkville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Starkville residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Starkville include English, Irish, German, Scottish, and French.

 The most common language spoken in Starkville is English.
 Other important languages spoken here include Spanish and Chinese.